 Snares crested penguins are seabirds that only come to land to breed and moult.
 During the breeding season, adults forage around and north of the Snares Islands and up to 200 km to the east.
-Distribution during the winter months is unknown, but the number of birds found on the Chatham Islands suggests a predominantly eastward distribution after leaving the Snares Islands.
+Birds tracked through the winter mainly headed west to waters south of Tasmania, with a few birds travelling as far as south of the Australian Bight, north to waters off Westland, and into the southern Tasman Sea.
 On the Snares Islands, penguins land at 12 sites on the east coasts of the two main islands, and walk up to 900 metres inland to about 150 separate colonies.
-Most colonies are under Olearia forest or among Hebe shrubland, but a few are on exposed rocky sites.
+Most colonies are under Olearia forest or among Veronica shrubland, but a few are on exposed rocky sites.
 The birds on the Western Chain nest at lower density among boulders and mollymawk nests.

 Vagrant birds, mainly moulting during January-March, have been recorded from Chatham, Solander, Antipodes, Auckland, Campbell and Macquarie Islands, and from scattered sites around the South Island and Stewart Island (especially Otago, Banks and Kaikoura Peninsulas).
 There are single records from Wellington and Hawke Bay, and Snares crested penguins have also been recorded from Tasmania, South Australia and the Falkland Islands.

 Snares crested penguins are endemic to the Snares Islands.
 About 30,000 pairs breed on North East and Broughton Islands, and a few hundred pairs on Toru and Rima Islets in the Western Chain.
 Colonies on the two main islands range in size from 3-1300 pairs (average 200 pairs).
 Snares crested penguins are unusual among crested penguins in that their population is apparently stable, while six of the seven other crested penguin species have declined over the last 30-100 years.